-- Carbon High-Performance Computing Cluster (30 TeraFLOPS)
+- Carbon, a High Performance Computing Cluster (30 teraflops)

-- Molecular dynamics and quantum codes
+- Quantum dynamics and cavity quantum dynamics codes

 - Machine learning based toolkits for force field development and atomistic imaging from multimodal data